 Additionally, it is a well-documented fact that glycogen is an important source of energy during endurance exercise.
 Prolonged bouts of exercise deplete muscle glycogen.
 Ikuma et al (2012) hypothesized, “an increased glycogen concentration before exercise improves endurance performance.”
 Ikuma et al (2012) conducted an experiment, which studied eight male long-distance athletes, and the impact of their performance with a high fat or high carbohydrate diet prior to an endurance run (Ikuma et al., 2012).
 For three days prior to the test each subject consumed the same ratio of macronutrients (carbohydrates, fats, and proteins).
 The participants were given a ratio that was considered to be high fat meal (with maltodextrin jelly immediately before the workout) or what s considered a high carbohydrate meal (with placebo jelly immediately before workout) four hours prior to the endurance test (Ikuma et al., 2012).
 This test commenced on day four.
 Findings show that a high fat meal followed by a carbohydrate prior to endurance can increase performance in athletes.
 A high fat meal shows promise in delaying carbohydrate oxidation (Ikuma et al., 2012).
 Furthermore, a high fat meal with a carbohydrate ingested immediately before exercise increased running performance.
-While research has found promising results from the purposeful ingestion of macronutrients prior to a bout of exercise, less research has sought to find the effectiveness of macronutrient intake during exercise.
+While research has found promising results from the purposeful ingestion of macronutrients prior to a bout of exercise, less research has sought to find the effectiveness of macronutrient intake during exercise

 Effects of carbohydrates, protein, and fat during exercise

+Muscle fatigue is an important factor in determining the nutrient intake and timing.
 Muscle fatigue can cause a decrease in required force during exercise (Albert, 2016, p.
 185).
 Fatigue occurs in three ways during exercise, a depletion of muscle glycogen, the depletion of the “energy stocks” that house muscular glycogen, and the generation of lactate, ammonia, CO2, and hydrogen, which is built up in the muscles (Albert, 2016, p.
 185).
 “Athletes must determine whether they will benefit most from exercise in the fasted or fed state when discussing variables such as substrate oxidation, muscle anabolism, and performance”(Laurenson & Dube (2015).
 Laurenson & Dube (2015) conducted a study on males completing resistance training while drinking a CHO + PRO beverage during the exercise.
 Six sets of bench press and squats were performed at 60 percent of the individual’s one rep maximum.
 Results concluded that there was no significant difference in power.
 There was a small difference in the work capacity during the bench press (Laurenson & Dube, 2015).
 Other studies conducted by Haf et al., (as cited in Laurenson & Dube, 2015) “suggest an ergogenic benefit f consuming nutrients during resistance exercise.”
 Similarly, Albert (2016) found that, “when glucose and fructose or glucose and sucrose are ingested simultaneously at high rates during endurance exercise, the experience of fatigue is likely to be reduced compared with the ingestion of an isoenergetic amount of glucose” (p.
 192).
 Likewise, a study done by Haf et al (2000) (as cited in Rasposo, 2011) found that a CHO drink before and during exercise decreased the amount and rate of glycogen depletion (Raposo, 2011).
-Although studies can conclude an increase in performance when carbohydrates are consumed during exercise, this depends on the length of the exercise.
-Studies suggest this can be more useful towards the latter part of a bout of exercise.
+Although studies can conclude an increase in performance when carbohydrates are consumed during exercise, this intake timing and quantity depends on the length of the exercise.
+Studies suggest these factors can be more useful towards the latter part of a bout of exercise.
 While the end of the workout is when muscles reach their most fatigued, it is impossible to ignore post-workout macronutrient timing.

 Effects of post-workout carbohydrate, protein, and fat intake